Cerfa 3916-bis: Declaring Foreign Crypto Accounts in France (2026)

 - Reconcile against DAC8-reported data; regularise prior omissions before the first cross-check.

-Wag3s Folio inventories connected accounts and flags every foreign third-party-hosted account for 3916-bis (no threshold filter), separates self-custody, and reconciles the list against DAC8-reported activity so a CASP-reported account always has a matching declaration.
-See the Folio product page.
+Wag3s Folio inventories connected accounts and flags every foreign third-party-hosted account for the 3916-bis with no threshold filter, separates self-custody, and reconciles the list against DAC8-reported activity so a CASP-reported account always has a matching declaration.
+Tax residence and any prior-omission regularisation are legal questions; Folio assembles the complete account list to support a qualified French tax adviser or expert-comptable on them, rather than resolving them itself.

 Further reading